 Many of the older furnaces were equipped with large belt drive blower systems, operating at low RPM's.
 If replacing an existing furnace, be sure that the existing ductwork can handle the amount of airflow necessary for a reasonable temperature rise.
-Most older gas furnaces operated with a system temperature rise of 70
+Most older gas furnaces operated with a system temperature rise of 70 - 100°F (39 - 56°C).
+This furnace is designed to be operated with a system temperature rise (Δ T) of High Fire

-- 100°F (39 - 56°C).
-These furnaces are designed to be operated with a system temperature rise (ΔT) of 35 - 65°F (20 - 36°C) or 30 - 60°F (14 - 31°C) depending on what model is installed.
+35 - 65°F (20 - 36°C), Low Fire 25 - 55°F (14 - 31°C).
 If the furnace selected has an identical output capacity as the original furnace, a substantial increase in system air flow will be necessary.
 See Table 1 and the airflow characteristics in Section 18 of this manual, "Airflow".